AdobeDocs/analytics.en/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 * Added ActivityMap scroll reach tracking to the Activity Map extension (AN-172949)
 >[!NOTE]
 >
 >This feature is being released as a pre-requisite for a future update to Activity Map.
-It may not be valueable until those other components are released.
+It may not be valuable until those other components are released.

 * Added DIL 9.2 to AppMeasurement (AN-182472)